bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

     <Route path="/users" render={() => <Users users={users} />} />

 As a reminder, `BrowserRouter` can only have a single child component.
-That’s why you have wrapped all your routes within parent a `<div>` element.
+That's why you have wrapped all your routes within parent a `<div>` element.

     const Root = () => {
       const users = {